pangeo-data/rechunker/docs/index.rst

 - *Minimize the number of required tasks.* Specificallly, for N source chunks and M target chunks, the number of tasks is always less than N + M.
 - *Be embarassingly parallel.* The task graph should be as simple as possible, to make it easy to execute using different task scheduling frameworks.
+This also means avoiding write locks, which are complex to manage.